osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 2. Save the file, for example as *AddComponent.json*.
 3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/components`

+	**Note:** `5590` is the default port number.
+If you selected a different port number, replace it with that value.

      Example using curl (run this command from the same directory where the file is located):

    	```bash
    	curl -d "@AddComponent.json" -H "Content-Type: application/json" -X POST "http://localhost:5590/api/v1/configuration/system/components"